11 Days Historical Vacation in Egypt

 The Hanging Church

-Due to its location on the southern entrance of the Roman Fortress and its use as the Coptic Patriarch’s palace from the seventh through the thirteenth centuries, it is the church that most visitors to Egypt choose to see.
+Due to its location on the southern entrance of the Roman Fortress.
+Its use as the Coptic Patriarch’s palace from the seventh through the thirteenth centuries, it is the church that most visitors to Egypt choose to see.

 Mosque of Amr Ibn Al Aas

-It is one of the most active mosques in Egypt with a devoted congregation and is available to the majority of tourists and visitors to visit.
+It is one of the most active mosques in Egypt with a devoted congregation.
+Then, that is available to the majority of tourists and visitors to visit.
 This mosque received its name from the magnificent commander Amr Ibn El-As.

 Synagogue of Ben Ezra

-The most intriguing aspect of this synagogue is that, until the Copts were forced to surrender it to the Jews in 882 AD, it was a Christian church.
+This synagogue is extraordinary since it was previously a Christian church before the Copts were forced to turn it over to the Jews in 882 AD.
 The present structure dates back to 1892 when the first synagogue collapsed and underwent several renovations.

 The National Museum of Egyptian Civilization